-This past Monday, my kids had the day off from school for President’s Day.
+A few years back, my kids had been home from school for President’s Day.
 I thought it would be fun to spend some time with them in the kitchen, making treats and goodies.
 One thing I thought I decided to try to make with them was cake pops!
 I had done a lot of reading on how to make them and figured that it sounded simple enough, so why not try it!

 I started dipping my pops into the mixture.
 I then learned a few things: